mwbowers/mwbowers.github.io/reference/datagate/datagate-common/xml-element-converter.md

 ### string GetElementText()

-Gets the text content of the specified XmlElement.
+Gets the text of the specified XmlElement.

 ```cs
 string GetElementText()